-Exelixis, Inc. (Nasdaq: EXEL) today announced that enrollment is now completed for CONTACT-01, the global, phase 3 pivotal trial evaluating cabozantinib (CABOMETYX®) in combination with atezolizumab (TECENTRIQ®) in patients with metastatic non-small cell lung cancer (NSCLC) who have been previously treated with an immune checkpoint inhibitor and platinum-containing chemotherapy.
+Exelixis, Inc. (Nasdaq: EXEL) today announced that enrollment is complete for CONTACT-03, the global, phase 3 pivotal trial evaluating the efficacy and safety of cabozantinib (CABOMETYX®) in combination with atezolizumab versus cabozantinib alone in patients with locally advanced or metastatic clear cell or non-clear cell (papillary or unclassified only) renal cell carcinoma (RCC) who progressed during or following treatment with an immune checkpoint inhibitor (ICI) as the immediate preceding line of therapy.

 About CABOMETYX® (cabozantinib)

-CABOMETYX is not indicated as a treatment for metastatic NSCLC.
+CABOMETYX in combination with atezolizumab is not indicated for metastatic RCC.

 IMPORTANT SAFETY INFORMATION